pydanny/pydanny.github.com/posts2014/07-23-eventbrite-work-fix.rst

 :category: python
 :slug: want-to-work-for-eventbrite-2

-I had to change some things about the Eventbrite test.
-The new version is listed here:
+For various reasons I had to change some things about my Eventbrite test.
+The new version is listed here and the previous blog post has been updated:

 ::